Student gown

 Student gowns (or more correctly undergraduate gowns) are a form of academic dress worn by undergraduate students at a number of institutions.
-In the past, there used to be many different gowns for different ranks of undergraduates, but these were abolished in the 20th century.
+There used to be many different gowns for different ranks of undergraduates, but these were abolished in the 20th century.
 Currently there are just one or two gowns for a single class of undergraduate.
 The exception is Cambridge University, where each college has its own gown, though technically all undergraduate students are of the same rank or standing.